Create DynamoDB Table Locally

 addData();

-To test the result and make it simple, you can run the following command to scan the result from the table.
+To verify the results, you can run the following AWS CLI command to scan and display all the data in the table:

 aws dynamodb scan --table-name MyFakeFriend --endpoint-url http://localhost:8000